brillout/reprop/docs/full-blown-example.md

 // Reprop takes care of view logic whereas React takes care of rendering presentations

 function onResolvedProps(props) {
     // `props` represents the entire props tree.
-It holds all presentation props for
+It holds all props for
-    // all presentations (which in this example are React components).
+    // all presentations (which in this example are pure functional React components).

     const element = <TodoListPresentation {...props}/>;